 Human papillomavirus and anal cancer rates are higher in persons with HIV.
-At last year's CROI, Palefsky and colleagues shared the practice-changing results of the ANCHOR study that showed that early treatment of anal high-grade squamous intraepithelial lesions (HSILs) reduced the risk of anal cancer in persons with HIV by 57%.
-One crucial gap in knowledge following these results is how to optimize screening for identifying HSIL, especially as the current standard screening approach.
+At last year's CROI, Palefsky and colleagues shared the practice-changing results of the ANCHOR (Treatment in Preventing Anal Cancer in Patients With HIV and Anal High-Grade Lesions) study, which showed that early treatment of anal high-grade squamous intraepithelial lesions (HSILs) reduced the risk of anal cancer in persons with HIV by 57%.8 One crucial gap in knowledge following these results is how to optimize screening for identifying HSIL, especially as the current standard screening approach.
 Anal cytology has poor specificity (46%-65%), which results in many patients requiring high-resolution anoscopy (HRA).
 Serrano-Villar and colleagues recruited 213 persons with HIV undergoing HSIL screening with HRA, who had anal biopsies performed to confirm HSIL, in order to identify anal microbiota predictive of HSIL (Abstract 148).
 The median CD4+ count of participants was 704 cells/μL, and 94% were men who have sex with men.
 There were several proteins overexpressed by bacteria in the anal microbiome of participants with HSIL, and they frequently converged in the production (and increased levels) of succinyl-CoA and cobalamin.
 Compared with anal cytology screening, the combination of succinyl-CoA and cobalamin had improved accuracy for HSIL, where the sensitivity was 96.6% versus 91.2%, respectively, and specificity was 81.8% versus 34.1%, respectively.
 Further, succinyl-CoA and cobalamin screening would have reclassified 49 of 61 (82%) false-positive cytology-based HSILs diagnosed to true negative diagnoses.
 Succinyl-CoA and cobalamin are promising biomarkers for improving HSIL screening in persons with HIV and should undergo further development and validation.